 Much of our work is done yearly, so we can track data over time and spot the impact of change.
 You can interrogate this data via our data hub.
 If you want to analyse National Rail Passenger Survey data, using filters that matter to you, try our analysis tool.

-We have a growing collection of insight into the needs and experiences of users of the Strategic Road Network in England.
-We represent all road users, from horse riders to heavy goods vehicle drivers.
+Transport Focus has a growing collection of insight into the needs and experiences of users of the Strategic Road Network in England – everyone from pedestrians and horse riders to coaches and heavy goods vehicle drivers.

-Browse all of our work on road users so far or go directly to:
+Browse all of Transport Focus’ work on road users so far or go directly to:

-We speak to around 50,000 rail passengers, 40,000 bus passengers and 5000 tram passengers a year to get a picture of satisfaction with these types of transport.
+Transport Focus speaks to around 50,000 rail passengers, 40,000 bus passengers and 5000 tram passengers every year to get a picture of satisfaction with these types of transport.

-We ask about a specific journey, both overall and in terms of very specific aspects such as staff availability, the state of the stop or station, and punctuality.
-This allows us to benchmark service levels over time.
+Passengers are asked about a specific journey, both overall and in terms of very specific aspects such as staff availability, the state of the stop or station, and punctuality.
+This makes it possible to benchmark service levels over time.

-It also allows us to address issues that are raised – for example, seeing how the introduction of a new type of train affects passenger satisfaction.
+It also allows Transport Focus to address issues that are raised – for example, seeing how the introduction of a new type of train affects passenger satisfaction.

-We are developing a new road user satisfaction survey to sit alongside our passenger satisfaction surveys.
+Transport Focus started a new strategic road users satisfaction survey in 2018 to sit alongside the various passenger satisfaction surveys.

-Until 2016 this was measured by the government’s National Road User Satisfaction Survey (NRUSS).
-We have now taken this on.
-Read more about our work to develop the new survey and transition between the two.
+Previously (and until 2020) road user satisfaction was measured by the government’s National Road User Satisfaction Survey (NRUSS).
+Read more about work to develop the new survey and transition between the two.

-As well as tracking passenger satisfaction, we explore elements of your journey in depth – for example, we looked at bus punctuality when it became clear that it was a common worry across the country.
+As well as tracking passenger satisfaction, Transport Focus explores elements of your journey in depth – for example, it has looked at bus punctuality when it became clear that this was a common worry across the country.

-Alongside this we carry out in-depth research into transport user experiences and needs for the future, resulting in lists of top priorities.
+Alongside this Transport Focus carries out in-depth research into transport user experiences and needs for the future, resulting in lists of top priorities.

 Passengers increasingly expect services to be delivered to them in smarter ways as technology becomes a bigger part of everyday life.

-In order to make sure that the passenger is at the heart of the development – that products are designed for ease of use rather than what is convenient to administer – we are working on a wide-ranging smart-ticketing research programme, on behalf of the Department for Transport (DfT).
+In order to make sure that the passenger is at the heart of the development – that products are designed for ease of use rather than what is convenient to administer – Transport Focus has worked on a wide-ranging smart-ticketing research programme, on behalf of the Department for Transport (DfT).